 Get secure (in who you are).

-That means that you might make a mistake or fail, but you are not a failure.
+Being secure in who you are means that, although you might make a mistake or fail, you know you’re not a failure.
 It means that someone might disagree with you, but it doesn’t shake you up or rattle you.

-For example, let’s say that I’m in a meeting with the Dave Ramsey (a-hem, #1 best-selling author and nationally syndicated radio-show host and very big personality) and we don’t agree on something—a project, event, decision, whatever.
-I am confident enough in who I am and whatever ideas I’m presenting that I’ll make a case for them, even if he doesn’t agree.
-Now, my idea or input might not ultimately win, and that’s okay.
-I still contribute it with confidence.
-And I never walk out of a meeting like that (and there have been lots by the way!) thinking that he doesn’t like me.
+For example, let’s say that I’m in a meeting with the Dave Ramsey (ahem, the #1 bestselling author, nationally syndicated radio show host and a very big personality).
+Say we don’t agree on something—a project, an event, a decision or whatever.
+I am confident enough in who I am and the ideas I’m presenting that I’ll make a case for them, even if Dave doesn’t agree.
+Now, my idea or input might not ultimately win—and that’s okay.
+I still contribute with confidence.
+And I never walk out of a meeting (and there have been lots!) thinking he doesn’t like me.